In this article, you can find a simple summary of the poem The Dream of The Rood. We will also discuss its themes and details about its author.

 Adelheid L. J. Thieme notes that “The cross itself is presented as a supporter of its lord.
 Whose most outstanding characteristic is that of unswerving loyalty.”
 The Cross and Christ, both star in the passion.
 They are both pierced with nails, mocked, and tortured.
 Then, as with Christ, the cross is resurrected and adorned with gold and silver.

-In the third part of this dream-poem, the speaker tells how Christ’s crucifixion has changed the world.
+In the third part of this dream poem, the speaker tells how Christ’s crucifixion has changed the world.
 He describes how Christ’s sacrifice has given new life to humanity.
 And how his death has conquered evil.
 The speaker reflects on how Christ’s love for us is shown through his willingness to die for us.

 This section ends with the speaker urging us to follow Christ’s example and live our lives for him.
-He thanks God for what he saw.
+He thanked God for what he saw.
 And he is full of hope for eternal life and the desire to be once again near the glorious cross.

 Themes of the poem The Dream of the Rood